 Many rectal cancer patients will have stage 4 cancer at the time of presentation.
 Stage 4 cancer means that rectal cancer has spread to other organs of the body.

 Metastatic GI cancers are generally considered incurable.
-However, in rectal cancer, if cancer has spread only to a few spots in the liver or lung then surgery can be used to remove them completely.
-In these cases, we prefer to give chemotherapy (along with radiation) first and then do the surgery.
+However, in rectal cancer, if cancer has spread only to a few spots in the liver, lung or peritoneum then surgery can be used to remove them completely.
+In some of these cases, we prefer to give chemotherapy (along with radiation) first and then do the surgery.
 This approach helps the patients live longer and provides them with a chance to be free of cancer over the long term.

 It is a surgical procedure to remove cancer containing part of the liver, also called hepatectomy or metastasectomy.